Yemen's Houthis arrest protesters in Sanaa

 Soaring prices have put some basic commodities out of reach for many Yemenis and the central bank has struggled to pay public-sector salaries, on which many depend, as foreign exchange reserves dwindle.

-Reporting by Mohammed Mukhashef; writing by Maher Chmaytelli; Editing by Andrew Bolton
+Reporting by Mohammed Mukhashef; Writing by Maher Chmaytelli; Editing by Andrew Bolton